-Including tipping in the price would be a loss of transparency, as porters do not know how much a company charges the client for the climb, or how much the company budgeted for the tip.
+Including tipping in the price would be a loss of transparency, as porters do not know how much a company charges for the climb or how much the company budgeted for the tip.

 Hence, neither the client nor the porters know, how much of the climb price went into the company’s bank account, instead of paying toward a living wage.